Low fares & free travel for eligible people over 60*

 With your NCTP, you can travel for free between 9.30am and midnight Monday to Friday, and all day at weekends and on public holidays.
 At all other times you pay the full adult fare.

-Your pass is valid for free (after 9.30am) or full-price (before 9.30am) fare travel only for journeys which begin and end within the Greater Manchester rail boundary.
-If you have a train ticket from any station within the rail boundary to Manchester, or if your journey involves changing at a train station in Manchester, you can travel free on Metrolink trams in the City Zone (Piccadilly - Victoria - G-Mex, and all the stops in between).
+Your pass is valid for free standard class travel (after 9.30am) or full-price (before 9.30am) fare travel only for journeys which begin and end within the Greater Manchester rail boundary.
+If you have a train ticket from any station within the rail boundary to Manchester, or if your journey involves changing at a train station in Manchester, you can travel free on Metrolink trams in the City Zone (Victoria, Deansgate, Castlefield - New Islington, and all the stops in between).
 For other journeys before 9.30am Monday to Friday, which include travelling on trains and Metrolink trams, you will have to buy separate tickets for each.

 You cannot use your pass on trains outside Greater Manchester.